-For the policy, process, strategy or service change, and its implementation, please answer the following questions against each of the Protected Characteristics, Human Rights and health groups: What are the actual, expected or potential positive impacts of the policy, process, strategy or service change?
-What are the actual, expected or potential negative impacts of the policy, process, strategy or service change?
+For the policy, please answer the following questions against each of the protected characteristics, human rights and health groups: What are the actual, expected or potential positive impacts of the policy, process, strategy or service change?
+What are the actual , expected or potential negative impacts of the policy, process, strategy or service change?
 What actions have been taken to address the actual or potential positive and negative impacts of the policy, process, strategy or service change?
-What, if any, additional actions should be considered to ensure the policy, process, strategy or service change is as inclusive as possible?
-Include the name and contact details of the person responsible for the actions.
-Impact Score Age There are no actual or expected positive impacts on the characteristic of Age.
+Age There are no actual or expected positive impacts on the characteristic of Age.
 There are no actual or expected negative impacts on the characteristic of Age.
 None.
-None.
-3 Disability 1 (Including: mental, physical, learning, intellectual and neurodivergent) There are no actual or expected positive impacts on the characteristic of Disability.
-The ICB should ensure that a version of the Policy is produced to allow screen readers and dictation software to more easily read the document.
-Screen readers find tables difficult to read, making the document less accessible to people who use this or similar technology.
-NHS Nottingham and Nottinghamshire ICB's policies can be made available, on request, in a range of languages and formats from our Engagement and Communication Team via nnicbnn.comms@nhs.net.
-[Sian Gascoigne, Head of Corporate Assurance] 4
+Disability1 (Including: mental, physical, learning, intellectual and neurodivergent) There are no actual or expected positive impacts on the characteristic of Disability.
+There are no actual or expected negative impacts on the characteristic of Disability.
+Mechanisms are in place via the Communications and Engagement Team to receive the policy in a range of large print, Braille, audio, electronic and other accessible formats.

-Gender 2 (Including: trans, non-binary and gender reassignment) There are no actual or expected positive impacts on the characteristic of Gender.
+1 Gender2 (Including: trans, non-binary and gender reassignment) There are no actual or expected positive impacts on the characteristic of Gender.
 There are no actual or expected negative impacts on the characteristic of Gender.
 None.
-None.
-3 Marriage and Civil Partnership There are no actual or expected positive impacts on the characteristic of Marriage and Civil Partnership.
+Marriage and Civil Partnership There are no actual or expected positive impacts on the characteristic of Marriage and Civil Partnership.
 There are no actual or expected negative impacts on the characteristic of Marriage and Civil Partnership.
 None.
+Pregnancy and Maternity There are no actual or expected positive impacts on the characteristic of Pregnancy and Maternity Status.
+There are no actual or expected negative impacts on the characteristic of Pregnancy and Maternity Status.
 None.
-3 Pregnancy and Maternity Status There are no actual or expected positive impacts on the characteristic of Pregnancy and Maternity.
-There are no actual or expected negative impacts on the characteristic of Pregnancy and Maternity.
+Race 3 There are no actual or expected positive impacts on the characteristic of Race.
+There are no actual or expected negative impacts on the characteristic of Race.
+Mechanisms are in place via the Communications and Engagement Team to receive the policy in a range of languages.
+Religion and Belief 4 There are no actual or expected positive impacts on the characteristic of Religion or Belief.
+There are no actual or expected negative impacts on the characteristic of Religion or Belief.
 None.
-None.
-3 Race 3 There are no actual or expected positive impacts on the characteristic of Race.
-A negative impact would be where someone needs the policy in an alternative language.
-The ICB can translate policies, on request, in alternative languages from our Engagement and Communication Team via nnicb-nn.comms@nhs.net Corporate Assurance] 4

-Religion and Belief 4 There are no actual or expected positive impacts on the characteristic of Religion and Belief.
-There are no actual or expected negative impacts on the characteristic of Religion and Belief.
-None.
-None.
-3 Sex 5 There are no actual or expected positive impacts on the characteristic of Sex.
+Sex5 There are no actual or expected positive impacts on the characteristic of Sex.
 There are no actual or expected negative impacts on the characteristic of Sex.
 None.
+Sexual Orientation 6 There are no actual or expected positive impacts on the There are no actual or expected negative impacts on the None.

+characteristic of Sexual Orientation. characteristic of Sexual Orientation.
+Human Rights 7 There are no actual or expected positive impacts on the characteristic of Human Rights.
+There are no actual or expected negative impacts on the characteristic of Human Rights.
 None.
-3 Sexual Orientation 6 There are no actual or expected positive impacts on the characteristic of Sexual Orientation.
-There are no actual or expected negative impacts on the characteristic of Sexual Orientation.
+Community Cohesion and Social Inclusion 8 There are no actual or expected positive impacts on the characteristic of Community Cohesion and Social Inclusion.
+There are no actual or expected negative impacts on the characteristic of Community Cohesion and Social Inclusion.
 None.
+Safeguarding 9 There are no actual or expected positive impacts on the characteristic of Safeguarding.
+There are no actual or expected negative impacts on the characteristic of Safeguarding.
 None.
-3 Human Rights 7 The Policy will ensure that the ICB and its workforce consider all aspects of equality, diversity, inclusion, and human rights in undertaking its role as an employer.
-There are no actual or expected negative impacts on the characteristic of Human Rights.
+Socioeconomic and other 'at risk' groups 10 (Including carers, homeless, Looked After Children, living in poverty, asylum seekers, rural communities, victims of abuse, ex-offenders) There are no actual or expected positive impacts on the characteristic of Other Groups at Risk.
+There are no actual or expected negative impacts on the characteristic of Other Groups at Risk.
 None.
-None.
-3